-Name and Position with the Company Age Principal Occupation, Qualifications, and other Boards Elected a Director Kenneth H. Globus President Chief Executive Officer General Counsel Chairman of the Board 68 From July 1988 to date: President and General Counsel of the Company.
-Chief Financial Officer of the Company from November 1997 to December 2006.
-Chairman of the Board since September 2009.
-He has leadership experience, business experience, legal experience, and knowledge of the Company's operations from over 30 years as Vice President, then President, and General Counsel of the Company, and his prior years as an attorney in private practice.
-He holds a bachelor's degree in Psychology and English from SUNY at Albany, and a Juris Doctor degree from the George Washington University Law School.
-1982 Robert S. Rubinger Director 77 Formerly Executive Vice President and Secretary of the Company.
-Treasurer of the Company from May 2010 to May 2018 and previously from May 1994 to May 2004, and Chief Financial Officer of the Company from December 2006 to May 2018.
-He has leadership experience, business experience, and knowledge of the Company's operations from over 40 years as Vice President and then Executive Vice President of the Company.
-He holds a bachelor's degree in Economics/Business Management from Hunter College.
-1982 Lawrence F. Maietta Director 62 Partner in the accounting firm of Bonamassa, Maietta & Cartelli, LLP, Brooklyn, NY, since October 1991.
-Controller of the Company from October 1991 to November 1997.
+Name and Position with the Company Age Principal Occupation, Qualifications, and other Boards Ken Globus President Chief Executive Officer General Counsel Chairman of the Board 69 President and General Counsel of the Company since July 1988; Chief Financial Officer of the Company from November 1997 to December 2006; and Chairman of the Board since September 2009.
+He has leadership experience, legal experience from his prior years as an attorney in private practice, business experience, and knowledge of the Company's operations from over 35 years as General Counsel, Vice President, and then President of the Company.
+He holds a bachelor's degree in Psychology and English from the State University of New York at Albany, and a Juris Doctor degree from the George Washington University Law School.
+Lawrence F. Maietta Director 63 Partner in the accounting firm of PKF O'Connor Davies, LLP, New York, NY since January 1, 2021; partner in the accounting firm of Bonamassa, Maietta & Cartelli, LLP, Brooklyn, NY, from 1991 through December 2020; and Controller of the Company from October 1991 to November 1997.
 He has financial experience, business experience, and an extensive knowledge of the Company's operations.
-He has been a CPA and consultant preparing financial reports and tax returns for the Company and other clients for more than 30 years.
+He has been a CPA and consultant preparing financial reports and tax returns for the Company and other clients for more than 35 years.
 He holds a bachelor's degree in Business Administration from Niagara University, and an MBA from Hofstra University.
-(2) 1994 Arthur M. Dresner Director 78 Counsel to the law firm of Duane Morris LLP, New York, NY, since August 2007.
-He has leadership experience, legal experience, business experience, and a scientific education and background.
-From 1998 to 2007 he was partner and previously "Of Counsel" to the law firm of Reed Smith, LLP, New York, NY.
-For more than 20 years prior, he was employed by GAF Corporation and its subsidiary, International Specialty Products, Inc., Wayne, NJ, including having been Vice President of corporate development and general management for the last 8 of those years.
-He holds a bachelor's degree in Engineering from Stevens Institute of Technology, and a Juris Doctor degree from St. John's University School of Law.
-(1) (2) 1997
+(2) 1994